ManeRdz/e-commerce/README.md

 - Friendly and easy-to-use interface for the user.

-- Easy to use shopping cart.
+- An intuitive shopping cart.

-- Full responsive design, the application can be run on any device.
+- Fully responsive design, ensuring the application works seamlessly on any device.

 #### **Some screen shots of the project: **